Home

 Well, I don't do dating sims, and as for the satanic influence, I'm not qualified to say...

 Some may scoff, but scoff all you like.
 This site has been a favorite of mine since 2001.
 If you head to the right places (e.g. Saturn/SNES General) there are a bunch of cool gamers to talk to, some good discussion, and the FAQs/codes/user reviews are fun to check out on random nights.
-Of all the gaming sites on the internet, I've met the most gracious gamers off GameFAQs and to this day, I'll never understand anyone who constantly rips this site.
+Of all the gaming sites on the internet, I've met the most gracious gamers off GameFAQs and to this day, I stand behind that.
 Stick to the right spots, and it's great

 Been posting there since January 2004.
 A great place with many users with which you can easily engage in some good retro (and modern) gaming discussion.
 Very laid back